Police: Employee kills 1, wounds 5 at Texas cabinet business | Law-Order

 Larry Winston Bollin, 27, of Iola, Texas, was booked into the Brazos County Detention Center in Bryan late Thursday, according to a Bryan Police Department statement.
 Jail records showed Bollin was charged with murder and being held on a $1 million bond.
 No attorney was listed for Bollin in the jail record.

 Bryan Police Chief Eric Buske told reporters he believes the suspect is an employee at the Kent Moore Cabinets location where the shooting happened.
-He said investigators believe the man was solely responsible for the attack, which happened around 2:30 p.m., and that he was gone by the time officers arrived.
+He said investigators believe the man used a handgun and was solely responsible for the attack, which happened around 2:30 pm Thursday, and that he was gone by the time officers arrived.

 Two of the five people who were wounded at the business were hospitalized in critical condition, while three others were in serious but stable condition, according to a hospital statement.
-During the manhunt for the suspect, he shot and wounded a state trooper, who was hospitalized in serious but stable condition, the Texas Department of Public Safety said on Twitter.
+During the manhunt for the suspect, he shot and wounded state trooper Juan Rojas Tovar, who remained hospitalized Friday in serious but stable condition, the Texas Department of Public Safety said on Twitter.

 Grimes County Sheriff Don Sowell said about two hours after the attack, the suspect was arrested in Bedias, a tiny community about 25 miles (40 kilometers) northeast of Bryan.
 Investigators were still trying to determine the motive for the attack, authorities said.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives sent agents and dogs to the shooting scene, said spokesman Deon Washington.
 Police asked people to stay away from the business during the investigation.